The Music industry is vast with many uncharted regions so it’s imperative that you set your goals in order to stay on a path to success

 This will be important to think about especially if you’re a touring musician.
 What happens if your instrument gets damaged or needs replacing?
 Hopefully, you either have insurance in place or some other way of replacing your equipment without too much interruption to your income stream.
 Even if you’re a bedroom producer, insurance will still need to be considered at some point.

 Actually, maybe that question is phrased wrongly.
 In this day and age, you do need a website so it’s more a question of how you’re going to make that work.
 With content management systems like WordPress available, you can certainly build a professional looking website yourself.
 There are also services available that offer websites specifically for musicians like Bandzoogle for example.

 And no social media profiles don’t count as a substitute for a website.
 Yes, they are an integral part of your online marketing strategy, but they don’t remove the need for a website.
 If you want more information on how a website can serve your career, we can help.

 10) Is Licensing an avenue you want to pursue

-There will be many other things to think about when you come to set your goals for your music career but hopefully this gives you a good place to start.
+There will be many other things to think about when you come to set your goals for music and your career, but hopefully, this gives you a good place to start.